javierpgomez/quartz/content/Notes/Presidents and Food.md

 ---
-title: "Presidents and Food"
+title: Presidents and Food
 tags:
-- " food "
+  - food
-- " food systems "
+  - food
-novelty: 8
+  - systems
 ---

 Food policy is not something American presidents have had to give much thought to, at least since the Nixon administration